Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0010-dev-framework.md

 ## Decision Outcome

-Chosen option: ExpressJS, because it outweighs the other options in terms of consequences and was already used in the Beiboot backend.
+Chosen option: "ExpressJS", because it outweighs the other options in terms of consequences and was already used in the Beiboot backend.

 ### Positive Consequences